 It was a Saturday in late September 2008.
-I had several people over to watch Florida stomp whom ever they were playing as usual, and Nathan and Rachel were two hours late.
+I had several people over to watch Florida stomp whoever they were playing as usual, and Nathan and Rachel were two hours late.
 As usual.
 I think there was an issue with Rachel’s jeans or something.
 I can’t really recall.

 What I can recall is when Nathan finally arrived, we made our way to Springhill Liquors – My favorite liquor store in the whole world.
 The reason it’s my favorite, as I believe I’ve mentioned before, is because the owner will mark really expensive bottles of whatever down by as much as 50 percent just to move them or get people to try them.
 This is how I found jewels like Zaya Gran Reserva Rum and Sonnema Herb Vodka.

 As we walked down the isles we discussed the possibilities each bargain-priced bottle of affluence held for the night.
 We were looking for something unique.
 Something neither of us had ever tried before.
 Then we saw it.

 Awkwardly nestled on the top shelf of an isle between the Jager and the After Shock was a tillish, slenderish, green box with a brass spoon looking thing attached, and gold and green writing that looked as if it had been scribed by some ancient sect of alcoholic yet artistic monks thousands of years ago.